-The Top 5 Ways to Explore Scottsdale’s Sonoran Desert
+Top 5 Ways to Explore Scottsdale's Sonoran Desert

 Scottsdale’s lush Sonoran Desert is an ideal playground for outdoor enthusiasts.
 Whether you’re looking for edge-of-your-seat adventures or something a little more low-key, here are five great ways to explore the Sonoran Desert:

 Hiking is one of the best ways to experience the beauty of the Sonoran Desert up-close.
-Scottsdale’s McDowell Sonoran Preserve offers more than 130 miles of shared-use trails that range from easy strolls on ADA-approved paths to challenging summit climbs in the McDowell Mountains.
+Scottsdale’s McDowell Sonoran Preserve offers approximately 200 miles of shared-use trails that range from easy strolls on ADA-approved paths to challenging summit climbs in the McDowell Mountains.
 Other popular hiking spots include Pinnacle Peak Park, McDowell Mountain Regional Park and Camelback Mountain (this last one is recommended for healthy, experienced hikers only).
 Before you head out on the trail, check out our Sonoran Desert hiking tips here

 Guided tours by Jeep, Hummer and you-drive Tomcars will take you to some of the desert’s most pristine expanses.
 Along the way, you’ll learn about the desert’s fascinating eco-system, geology and cultural history.